ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 be used to indicate full checksum coverage (which is also the default).
 Only full coverage is guaranteed, any other requests are advisory.

-###Protocol Properties

-\[NOTE: this will be mostly protocol specific stuff as urgent data for TCP - maybe also move Checksum here]

 ###Application Intents

 #### Size to be Received